 “I had the opportunity to work with Harold while developing collaborative knowledge-sharing practices for a global predictive chemistry network.
 Harold guided us in assessing our needs and setting realistic goals.
 He revitalized the global network by demonstrating the value of focusing on people instead of tools, as well as the introduction of his PKM model (seek-sense-share).
 His openness and transparency, as well as his understanding of cultural diversity were instrumental to project team engagement.”

-Much of my work is focused on helping people learn new practices and change workplace behaviours, especially in aligning learning and work.
 This video gives a case study of working with a client to solve a complex problem.
-See my client list for further details.
+See my client list for further examples.

-- Consulting — I work with individuals, organizations, and public policy influencers to develop practical ways to adapt to the technological, demographic, and societal changes facing us today — more.
-Here is a case study.
+- Consulting — I work with organizations to develop practical ways to improve collaboration, knowledge sharing, and sensemaking in a networked economy — more.
+Here is a working smarter case study.

-- Keynote Speaker — Keynote presentations include preparation, at least one full day on-site, resources, follow-up, and participation in related discussion panels or interviews.
+- Keynote Speaking — Keynote presentations, live or via the web, include preparation, resources, follow-up, and participation in related discussion panels, small groups, or interviews.

 - Hire to Write — Articles and white papers on a variety of subjects.